 Inventories, which consist primarily of finished goods, are stated at the lower of cost or net realizable value, with cost determined on an average cost basis.
 The Company capitalizes supply chain costs in inventory and these costs are reflected in cost of sales as the inventories are sold.
 Inventory includes items that have been marked down to the Company's best estimate of their lower of cost or net realizable value and an estimate for inventory shrinkage.
-The Company bases its decision to mark down merchandise upon its current rate of sale, the season, and the expected sell-through of the item.
-The Company adjusts its inventory based upon an annual physical inventory and shrinkage is estimated in interim periods based upon the historical results of physical inventories in the context of current year facts and circumstances.
+The Company bases its decision to mark down merchandise upon its current rate of sale, the seasonal nature of the product and the expected sell-through of the item.
+Inventory shrinkage is estimated in interim periods based upon the historical results of physical inventories in the context of current year facts and circumstances.